 8. Gyoza - Osaka Ohsho

-Osaka Ohsho is a famous gyoza dumpling chain that started out in Osaka but now has many stores throughout Japan.
+Osaka Ohsho is a famous gyoza dumpling chain that started out in Osaka but now has locations across Japan.
 These oversized potstickers are definitely a must-eat Dotonbori food!
-Get some pork and cabbage gyoza packaged up in a signature box and enjoy with a dash of gyoza dare (a dumpling sauce made of soy sauce, chili oil, and vinegar).
-The inside of the dumplings are juicy and one side is always fried to crispy perfection!
+Get some pork and cabbage gyoza packaged up in a signature box and enjoy with a dash of gyoza tare (a dumpling sauce made of soy sauce, chili oil and vinegar).
+The inside of the dumplings is juicy, and one side is always fried to crispy perfection!

 Snack on takoyaki and kushikatsu in Dotonbori’s back alleys

-It can be hard to escape the main street of Dotonbori, where huge crowds are waiting to enter popular eateries.
-In this food tour, walk through some of the area’s back alleys, which have delicious foods and local secrets to find.
+It can be hard to escape the main street of Dotonbori, where huge crowds are lined up outside popular eateries.
+In this food tour, walk through some of the area’s back alleys to find delicious foods and local secrets.

 Explore Dotonbori’s food scene during the day

-Dotonbori is known for its neon-lit streets and energetic nightlife once the sun goes down.
-That doesn’t mean it isn’t worth visiting during the day, though.
+Dotonbori is known for its neon-lit streets and energetic nightlife.
+But that doesn’t mean it’s lifeless during the day, though.
 In this daytime food tour, you’ll walk the bustling streets of Dotonbori and explore the street food scene as you try popular staples like takoyaki and kushikatsu.

 Stop by an izakaya for lunch to try even more local favorites before walking through some of Dotonbori’s backstreets and finishing with a sweet street food dessert.